 There is much to discover for the visitor to our church but for this brief history here are some of the features worthy of particular note:

-The Tower – Claimed to be the tallest church tower in Dorset, it was designed to accommodate a carillon of 35 bells, a peel of twelve bells, a ringing chamber and the baptistry.
+- The Tower –Claimed to be the tallest church tower in Dorset, it was designed to accommodate a carillon of 35 bells, a peel of twelve bells, a ringing chamber and the baptistry.
 The peel of bells and carillon were lost when the upper half of the tower was destroyed by fire in 1940.
 The tower was rebuilt soon after the war though costs prevented the replacement of the carillon.
-However, a new peel of eight bells by Mears & Staidbank of the Whitechapel Bell Foundry were hung in 1950.
+However, a new peal of eight bells by Mears & Staidbank of the Whitechapel Bell Foundry were hung in 1950.

-The Baptistery – The baptistery is by far the most spectacular area of the church.
-With a floor to ceiling height of near 8m, an elaborate wooden, 5m high font cover and decorated walls and ceiling all designed by George Gilbert Scott’s assistant Temple Moor, it is a classic example of Victorian Gothic Revivalism.
+- The Baptistry – The baptistry is by far the most spectacular area of the church.
+With a floor to ceiling height of near 8m, an elaborate wooden, 5m high font cover and decorated walls and ceiling all designed by Giles Gilbert Scott’s assistant Temple Moor, it is a classic example of Victorian Gothic Revivalism.

-Stained Glass – There are a number of decorative stained glass windows in the chancel dating from the original mid-19th C design by Gilbert Smith but of greater note are two memorial windows.
-Taking up nearly the whole of the west end wall of the nave is a Jesse Window dedicated to the memory of the Rev’d Still’s family.
+- Stained Glass – There are a number of decorative stained-glass windows in the chancel dating from the original mid-19th C design by George Gilbert Scott but of greater note are two memorial windows.
+Taking up nearly the whole of the west end of the nave is a Jesse Window dedicated to the memory of The Rev’d Still’s family.
 At over 5m high and of a subject more usually seen in medieval cathedrals, it tells the story of the family history of Jesus.
-On a lesser scale in the south aisle is a very beautiful stained glass window made in the workshops of William Morris and Co.
-Based on an original design for a window in Jesus College Chapel, Cambridge by the Pre-Raphaelite Edward Burne-Jones, it is dedicated to a member of the Digby Family
+On a lesser scale in the south aisle is a very beautiful stained-glass window made in the workshops of William Morris and Co.
+Based on an original design for a window in Jesus College Chapel, Cambridge by the Pre-Raphaelite Burne Jones, it is dedicated to a member of the Digby Family.